jhucsf/fall2022/assign/assign04.md

 </pre></div>

-where *filename* is the file containing the data to sort, and *threshold* is the number of elements below which the program should use a sequential sort.
+where *filename* is the file containing the data to sort, and *threshold* is the number of elements below (inclusive) which the program should use a sequential sort.

 ## Your task